lawrennd/old_talks/_ml/includes/ml-deployment-challenge.md

 around ML model deployment yet been developed.
 The modern world of continuous deployment does rely on testing, but it does not recognize the continuous evolution of the world around us.}

+\notes{Progression tests are likely to be *statistical* tests in contrast to classical software tests.
+The should be monitoring model performance and quality measures.
+They could also monitor conformance to standardized *fairness* measures.}

 \newslide{Continuous Monitoring}
 \slides{